Theodore V. Wells, Jr.: Career

-From August 1976 to August 1977, Wells was a law clerk for Judge John Joseph Gibbons of the United States Court of Appeals for the Third Circuit.
-He was Gibbons' second black clerk after Arthur Martin, a fellow classmate at Holy Cross.
+From August 1976 to August 1977, Wells served as a law clerk for Judge John Joseph Gibbons of the United States Court of Appeals for the Third Circuit.
+He was Gibbons' second black clerk—the first being Arthur Martin, a fellow classmate at Holy Cross.
 Gibbons had met Wells when Wells was an undergraduate in 1969, and Gibbons became his close friend and mentor.
-During his time as a clerk, Wells met Samuel Alito, then a clerk for Judge Leonard I. Garth.
-Wells described Alito as "one of the smartest lawyers I’ve ever met."
+During his time as a clerk, Wells met Samuel Alito, then a clerk for Judge Leonard I. Garth, and described him as "one of the smartest lawyers I’ve ever met."

+After finishing his clerkship, Wells joined the law firm of Paul, Hastings, Janofsky & Walker in Los Angeles, California.
+Shortly afterwards, he moved to Lowenstein Sandler in Roseland, New Jersey.
+In 1983, Wells gained fame for his successful representation of Harold Ruvoldt, a Hudson County state prosecutor accused of bribery and extorting $115,000 from a real estate developer, despite having never tried a case at the time.
+Ruvolt was found not guilty and was acquitted of all charges on February 3, 1983, after being represented by Wells during the trial.
+Then in 1987, Wells became the lead defense attorney for U.S. Secretary of Labor Raymond Donovan, who went to trial for fraud charges that year.
+Wells received national attention when his representation of Donovan during the case's eight-month trial resulted in Donovan being found not guilty on all of his more than 100 counts.

-After clerking at the Third Circuit, Wells moved to California to join the law firm of Paul, Hastings, Janofsky & Walker in Los Angeles, where he stayed briefly for ten days.
-He decided to leave the West Coast shortly afterwards and joined Lowenstein Sandler in Roseland, New Jersey.
-In addition to becoming well known in New Jersey, Wells' representation of U.S. Secretary of Labor Raymond Donovan while at Lowenstein Sandler gave him national attention as a prominent defense attorney.
-He stayed at the firm for over 20 years before moving to the white-shoe firm of Paul, Weiss, Rifkind, Wharton & Garrison.
+Wells stayed at Lowenstein Sandler for over 20 years before moving to the white-shoe firm of Paul, Weiss, Rifkind, Wharton & Garrison.

-Wells was selected by the National Law Journal as one of America's best white-collar defense attorneys.
-He was elected to the American Academy of Arts and Sciences in 2020 and serves as a fellow at the Harvard Corporation.
+Wells was selected by The National Law Journal as one of America's best white-collar defense attorneys.
+In 2006, Wells became the co-chairman of the NAACP Legal Defense and Educational Fund.
+In 2010, Wells became one of twelve fellows of the Harvard Corporation, the primary governing board of Harvard University.
+He was elected to the American Academy of Arts and Sciences in 2020.